thekvs/yandex-ddns/README.md

-# Yandex.DNS Dynamic DNS Tool
+# Yandex DNS Dynamic DNS Tool
-### Use Yandex.DNS as a dynamic DNS service
+### Use Yandex DNS as a dynamic DNS service

-This project uses the Yandex.DNS API to provide a dynamic DNS service.
+This project uses Yandex DNS API to provide a dynamic DNS service.

 ## Installing
 This project is written in the [Go](http://golang.org/) programming language and to build it you need to install Go compiler and set some enviroment variables.
-[Here is instructions on how to do it](http://golang.org/doc/install).
+[Here is an instructions on how to do it](http://golang.org/doc/install).
 After you've done it, run the following command in your shell:
 ```
 $ go get github.com/thekvs/yandex-ddns
 ```